rohit-chouhan/fake-flutter/README.md

 # Contributors

-Have you found a bug or have a suggestion of how to enhance fake-flutter Package?
+Have you found a bug or have a suggestion of how to enhance fake Package?
 Open an issue or pull request and we will take a look at it as soon as possible.

 # Report bugs or issues